-Binary target -The
+Binary target-The

 sin-target> element is the container for the translated version of the binary data.
 The optional mime-type attribute specifies the data type of the binary object based on ts attribute was DEPRECATED in XLIFF 1.1.
-The optional state and state-qualifier attributes indicate in which state the dbin-target> is.
-The optional phase-name attribute references the phase that the bin-target> is in.
-The optional restype and resname attributes describe the resource contained within the bin-target>.
+The optional state and state-qualifier attributes indicate in which state the sin.
+The optional phase-name attributes describe the resource contained within the sin-target>.
 A list of values for the restype, state, and state-qualifier attributes are provided by this specification.